TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 2.5.9.2 =
+* Added option to specify category description position relative to category name
+* Added new option to display link date between link name and description

 = 2.5.9.1 =
 * Modified code only to display table column headers if they contain text